 Next, we’ll move into the Inventory sub-menu, which helps to track your inventory.
 First of all, you have to ensure that the Stock Management checkbox is ticked.

-You can choose the time limit until WooCommerce hold stock for an unpaid order.
-The order will be cancelled beyond this time.
+You can choose the time limit until WooCommerce holds stock for an unpaid order.
+The order will be canceled beyond this time.
 The value you enter is in minutes and if you leave this field blank, the Hold Stock option will be disabled.

 Dealing with the out-of-stock challenge